28 June, 2022

 Do you need a business address if you are self-employed?

-Yes, when you register as a self-employed, you need to provide your business details, including an address.
-Technically, you can use any address you like as your self-employed address, providing it is a physical address, it is located in the same country as you operate, and you can access the mail from there.
-But there are some options that offer additional benefits for sole traders, specifically, virtual business addresses.
+Yes.
+When you register as self-employed, you need to provide your business details, including an address.
+Technically, you can use any address you like as your self-employed address, provided it is a physical address located in the same country as you operate, and you can access the mail from there.
+But some options offer additional benefits for limited companies and sole traders, specifically, virtual business addresses

 If your business address is registered with Companies House, you can inform them about the change online (via the government portal) or by post.
 Make sure to let them know of the change within 14 days.